tdandino1005/Regex-tutorial.md/Develop/gist-template.md

 ### Grouping and Capturing

 The primary way to group a section of a regex is by using parentheses (()), which is used in this regex.
 Each section within parentheses is known as a subexpression.
 The first set of () captures the username of the email address, the second set captures the domain name, and the final set captures the top-level domain.
-Broken down, /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ means one or more characters a-z, 0-9, _, ., or -, followed by a literal @, followed by one or more characters of any digit 0-9, a-z, ., or -, followed by a literal ., followed by 2-6 characters a-z or .
+Capturing the first group in this expression is ([a-z0-9_\.-]+) that matches the user email name.
+The second capturing group is ([\da-z\.-]+) which matches the domain.
+Then the third capture group is ([a-z\.]{2,6}) to capture the top-level domain(.com).

 ### Bracket Expressions

+Bracket expressions for email validation includes the character sets of [a-z0-9_\.-], which is matching any letter a-z and is case senstive.
+It also matches a character 0-9 and matches the characters "_" , "." , and "-"; [\da-z\.-], which is matching a single digit from 0-9, any character a-z (case senstive), and the characters "." and "-".; [a-z\.] matches any character a-z(case senstive) and the character ".".

 ### Greedy and Lazy Match